 - If we remember the alternate title of the poem, "The Railway Train," we can already guess that she's probably watching a train moving along the tracks.

 And lick the Valleys up —

 - Going off of the second meaning of "lap" in line 1, the image of the mystery animal "lick[ing] the valleys up" follows on this theme of eating and consumption.
-"It" is eager to eat up (metaphorically speaking) the distance it covers.
+"It," the train, is eager to eat up (metaphorically speaking) the distance it covers.

 And stop to feed itself at Tanks —

-- A final, eating-related metaphor appears here, as the mystery creature "stop[s] to feed itself at tanks" (3).
+- Another eating-related metaphor appears here, as the mystery creature "stop[s] to feed itself at tanks" (3).

 - Trains, back when Dickinson was writing, were all powered by steam, which was generated by burning wood, coal, or oil.

 - So, this must be a reference to the train being loaded with fuel so that it can keep moving.